Ed Freyfogle

 #144: Patrick Hathaway, cofounder of Sitebulb on selling a desktop app with subscription pricing

 Patrick Hathaway is the cofounder of Sitebulb, a website auditing tool for SEO consultants and agencies.
-He explains why he and his cofounder made a desktop app when h...
+Patrick tells us why he made a desktop app when his competitor...

 #145: The Hacker News front page experience, 5-hour workdays and 4-day workweeks